 The materials listed below provide parents/guardians the information and forms needed to prepare for a day or overnight trip to the Outdoor Lab.
 If you have additional questions, please contact Rochelle Proctor, the Outdoor Lab Coordinator at 540-347-2258; [email protected]

-Summer Camp Application will open on March 4, 2024 at 6 PM and close on April 15.
-Camp spaces will be offered to students in the order that forms are received.
+The Summer Camp Application window for 2025.
 Tuition will be billed through My School Bucks and is due within two weeks of invoice.

 Camp Tuition: Camp Fees are $718 per session.
 Fee payment will be collected through the My School Bucks application.
 Payment must be made within two weeks of receiving the invoice.
 Students that qualify for free or reduced lunch fees also qualify for reduced tuition.